qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

    :align: center

    A complete model

+The model designer can display the number of features flowing through the connections between algorithms.
+Feature counts are shown on the links between algorithm inputs and outputs, and apply to vector layers only.
+The model must be run at least once before feature counts can be displayed.
+Feature counts can be toggled on or off via :menuselection:`View --> Show Feature Count`.

 With the :menuselection:`Edit --> Add Group Box` tool, you can add a draggable *box* to the canvas.
 This feature is very